christiantld/tic-tac-toe/README.md

 # Tic-Tac-Toe
-This is a simple tic-tac-toe game developed to practivehtml, css and JS.
-It is designed to be played by two players in the same browser and can be played multiple times.
+This is a simple tic-tac-toe game developed to practice html, css and JS.
+It is designed to be played by two players in the same browser and it can be played multiple times.
 # What I Learned
 - CSS selectors
 - CSS Media Query